HMS Sherwood (shore establishment): Move to Chalfont Drive

-Chetwynd Barracks
+Move to Chetwynd Barracks

 HMS Sherwood relocated to Foresters House, Chilwell (part of Chetwynd Barracks) in 2014.
-The barracks was one identified, in 2016, for closure by 2020.
-In 2019 the proposals were put on hold until 2024.

 HMS Sherwood remains active on the site, which is located more than 50 mi from the coast; it is the only RNR establishment in the East Midlands.
-It is co-located, as a Reserve Training Centre, with a unit of the Army Reserve (a squadron of the 101 (City of London) Engineer Regiment).
-In May 2018 HMS Sherwood was awarded the freedom of the city of Nottingham, becoming only the seventh RNR unit to receive such an honour.
-To mark the honour the unit marched through the city in the traditional manner with drums beating, colours flying, and bayonets fixed on 2 June 2018.
+It is co-located, with a unit of the Army Reserve (350 (Sherwood Foresters) Field Squadron (EOD&S)).

+In May 2018, HMS Sherwood was awarded the freedom of the city of Nottingham, becoming only the seventh RNR unit to receive such an honour.
+To mark the honour, the unit marched through the city in the traditional manner with drums beating, colours flying, and bayonets fixed on 2 June 2018.
 They were accompanied by members of the Sea Cadets and veterans of the unit and its ship namesake.
 On the same day a Nottingham City Transport bus was renamed "HMS Sherwood", at the suggestion of a member of the unit who worked in the company's operations centre.

+In 2021, reservists from HMS Sherwood mobilised on HMS Queen Elizabeth’s first global Carrier Strike deployment and supported Operation Rescript; the British military's operation to help tackle the COVID-19 pandemic.

+On 5 November 2024, Commander Kathryn Jacques passed command of HMS Sherwood to Commander Sacha Brooks.

+Chetwynd Barracks is set to close in 2026.
+However Foresters House, the site of HMS Sherwood and an Army Reserve Centre, will be retained.